-Internally generated intangible assets, mainly regarding SAP implementation, amount to EUR 0.9m (2018: EUR 1.3m).
-Other intangible assets include a waste management agreement signed in 2011 (for a term of 25 years) with the municipal company of Istanbul (Turkey), with an original consideration of TRY 12.1m (equal to EUR 5.2m at the acquisition date).
+Internally generated intangible assets, mainly regarding SAP implementation, amount to EUR 0.7m (2019: EUR 0.9m).
+Intangible assets in development are mainly related to process optimisation projects.
+No impairment indications are identified.
+Other intangible assets at 31 December 2019 include a waste management agreement signed in 2011 (for a term of 25 years) with the municipal company of Istanbul (Turkey), with an original consideration of TRY 12.1m (equal to EUR 5.2m at the acquisition date).
+These activities have been sold during 2020.